IIT-CS/CP-problems/problems/010-streets-ahead.md

 where $n$ is the number of cross streets and $q$ is the number of drivers.

 Each of the next $n$ lines contains a string of at most ten lowercase letters representing the name of one of the streets that crosses the country road.
-All street names are unique.
+All the street names are unique.
 Driving along the country road in some direction, one sees these streets in exactly the order provided.

 Each of the next $q$ lines contains two strings of at most ten lowercase letters representing the start